Managing medicines: Licensed and unlicensed medicines

 • Find out where your dispensary keeps unlicensed medicines.

-• Talk to your paediatric or ITU pharmacist about unlicensed medicines.
+• Talk to your paediatrics, palliative care or ITU pharmacist about unlicensed medicines.
 Why do you think that many medicines used in these situations are not licensed?
+What advice can they offer on making sure unlicensed medicines are used safely and appropriately in these areas?

 Page 7 of 13.
 NEXT PAGE ›